johann-solo/oliveandmango.github.io/site/content/blog/2017-09-19-chocolate–coconut-banana-muffins.md

 ---
 <span class="blog-text">

 These Double Chocolate Coconut Banana Muffins are perfect for any time of day.
 Delicious, light banana muffins, studded with chunks of chocolate and shredded coconut.
-If you are like me and always seem to have some over ripe bananas hanging around needing to be be baked into something delicious - these muffins are just the thing.
+If you are like me and always seem to have some over ripe bananas hanging around needing to be baked into something delicious - these muffins are just the thing.
 </br>
 </br>